asaikali/tanzu-spring-cloud-gateway/README.md

 3. Inspect the contents of the `images` folder.
 Notice it contains two container images packaged as `.tar` files. the script located in `scripts/relocate-images.sh` is used to publish `gateway-1.0.0.tar` and `scg-operator-1.0.0.tar` images into a private container registry accessible from the kubernetes cluster you deploy the spring cloud gateway on.
-In this workshop we will provide you with a container registry that already has the spring cloud gateway containers available.

 4. Inspect the `helm` chart folder and notice that it contains a gzipped helm chart.
 This will be used to install the spring cloud gateway operator.